ChingStore/burner-factory-basic-wallet/README.md

 TODO:
 **it needs to alert the Ching! service that a transaction has been sent**
-- Ask David to add "onTXSent" callback, so that we can it Ching endpoint with the new txHash
+- Ask David to add "onTXSent" callback, so that we can call Ching endpoint with the new txHash there
 - `https://us-central1-daipos.cloudfunctions.net/transactionBuffer?orderId=<orderId>&txHash=<txHash>&networkId=100`

 In order to assist in testing I have loaded a couple dozen IT tokens and a